How to Write a Letter to Your Best Friend

 Another tip with the greeting is that instead of including your best friend’s name, you could include a nickname or something you always call them.
 For example, you might call your best friend Tweety or Cutie, even though their real first name might be Laura or Katie.
 This is a great way to add a personal touch to your letter.

 Step 4: Write the body of the letter

 Write the body of your letter.
 This is the scary part.
 The part where everyone struggles.
 To make this step easier, it’s very important that you follow step one, to plan out your letter on a separate scrap paper.

 The body of your letter can be as short or as long as you like.
 Sometimes you might have a lot to say and might end up writing two or three pages in your letter.
 Other times, a short paragraph or two will be enough to show your appreciation.
 Look back at step one above for some interesting ideas of things to include in your body.

-Here a couple of tips on how to make the body of letter more personal:
+Here are a couple of tips on how to make the body of the letter more personal: